fana-io/fana-deploy/README.md

 ```bash
 $ docker-compose up -d
 ```
+4. Navigate to `localhost:3000` to access the developer dashboard.
+The Flag Bearer is available for SDK connections at `localhost:3001`.

 ## Using Fana's Javascript CDK
 Fana's CDK uses the Elastic Container Services hosted on AWS Fargate, a serverless, pay as you go compute engine.